Based on the movie The Polar Express starring Tom Hanks, the North Pole Express is a Christmas train attraction at the Railway Museum in Squamish.

 Once everyone is settled into their seats the head conductor blows his whistle and the train sets off.
 Passengers remain seated for the entire 50-minute journey.

-During the trip the conductor in charge of each car provides commentary and cooking staff serve the cookies and candy canes.
-Part of the North Pole Express story is read out loud over the speaker system and there are cameo appearances by characters from the movie.
+During the trip the conductor in charge of each car provides commentary, and cooking staff serve the cookies and candy canes.
+Part of The Polar Express story is read out loud over the speaker system and there are cameo appearances by characters from the movie.
 Christmas music from the film plays in the background for some of the time, and passengers participate in a few minutes of carol singing.

 Around 50 or so minutes after departure the train returns to the station, passengers disembark and everyone makes their way to the North Pole (which is located indoors in the main museum building).